 Because this information is hidden on your profile, it’s worth a quick check to ensure your phone and email contact information is still up to date and there is nothing lurking there that you’d rather not have.

-Include this customised URL on your business cards.
-We all lose business cards, but we rarely ‘un-connect’ with someone on LinkedIn.
+Include this customized URL on your business cards.
+We all lose business cards, but we rarely ‘unconnected with someone on LinkedIn.

 The number of connections you have is vital.
 Unlike other networks, LinkedIn makes it hard for you to see a person’s profile or posts if you aren’t at least a 2nd or 3rd-degree connection with them.